hertzmann/hertzmann.github.io/_posts/2026-05-15-dog-knowledge.md

 ---
 layout: page
 title: "Dogs Do Not Know Things"
-summary: Some things I've learned from working with dogs
+description: Some things I've learned from working with dogs
 author:  AaronHertzmann
 image: "/images/dogs/cinco_haru_large.jpg"
-og:image: "/images/dogs/cinco_haru_large.jpg"
 ---

 # Dogs Do Not Know Things